 It’s not guaranteed to work, but if it does, your credit score will get an immediate benefit once the account is deleted.
 That’s why it’s worth trying.

-But it will only work if the debt is paid in full, and if you can provide a compelling reason explaining that the collection account occurred due to reasons that were completely beyond your control.
+But it will only work if the debt is paid in full and you can provide a compelling reason explaining that the collection account occurred due to reasons that were completely beyond your control.

 You’ll make your request using a goodwill letter.